Rowmotion and generalized toggle groups: Examples of combinatorially significant generalized toggle groups

 \subsection{Unions of subset families}

 Let $\mathcal{L}=\mathcal{L}_1\cup\mathcal{L}_2$ be the union of two (not necessarily disjoint) combinatorially meaningful sets and consider the toggle group on this union.
-For example, fix two partial orders $\leq$ and $\leq'$ on the same poset $P$.
-We may consider the toggle group $T(\mathcal{L})$ for $\mathcal{L}=J(P,\leq)\cup J(P,\leq')$, the union of the two sets of order ideals.
-For $p\in P$ and $I\in\mathcal{L}$, the toggle $t_p$ is the symmetric difference of $p$ and $I$, provided this is an order ideal in \emph{either} of the two partial orders.
+For example, fix two posets $P$ and $P'$ on the same underlying set.
+We may consider the toggle group $T(\mathcal{L})$ for $\mathcal{L}=J(P)\cup J(P')$, the union of the two sets of order ideals.
+For $p\in P$ and $I\in\mathcal{L}$, the toggle $t_p$ is the symmetric difference of $p$ and $I$, provided this is an order ideal in \emph{either} $P$ or $P'$.
 As another example, it may be interesting to study the toggle group $T(\mathcal{L})$ where $\mathcal{L}$ is the union of order ideals and filters, or the union of order ideals and antichains, or the union of antichains under two different partial orders, etc.

 \begin{remark} \rm Suppose $|\mathcal{L}_1| = |\mathcal{L}_2|$.
 An explicit bijection between $\mathcal{L}_1$ and $\mathcal{L}_2$ could be given by finding an appropriate toggle group element in $T(\mathcal{L}_1\cup \mathcal{L}_2)$ or $T(\mathcal{L})$ for $\mathcal{L}\supset \mathcal{L}_1\cup \mathcal{L}_2$.
 Such an element will always exist if the toggle group is the full symmetric group, as is often true.
 This may be a method for finding missing bijections.
 An example is the open problem of finding an explicit bijection between $n\times n$ alternating sign matrices and totally symmetric self-complementary plane partitions in a $2n\times 2n\times 2n$ box, both of which are known to be counted by $\prod_{j=0}^{n-1}\frac{(3n+1)!}{(n+j)!}$.
 In~\cite{StrikerPoset}, we exhibited these sets as order ideals in two different partial orders on the same ground set.
 Thus, if one could describe, for every $n$, a toggle group element on the union of these sets of order ideals that takes one set to the other, this would give a bijection. \end{remark}